Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Introduction

 We expect that $\mathbb{T}$-equivariant sheaves correspond to anchored Lagrangian branes.
 Namely, we have seen that the morphism spaces between anchored Lagrangian branes admit a grading in the group $H_1(M^n \setminus D)$, and hence an action of its character group.
 In this case, there is a natural isomorphism

-and we expect the mirror correspondences in the above table to be $\mathbb{T}$-equivariant (excluding the last column).
+and we expect the mirror correspondences in the above table to be $\mathbb{T}$-equi\-vari\-ant (excluding the last column).
 In fact, we expect something stronger: they should be equivalences of $\bm{G}$-graded categories.

 In \cite[Theorem 7.4]{Sheridan2011a}, we proved that there is a fully faithful, $\mathbb{T}$-equivariant embedding

 In this paper, we extend this to prove results about the other columns.